pascalnoser/miscqol/README.md

 ```

 ## Addins/Functions
-- **Navigate to current file:** Navigate the Files pane to folder containing the file currently opened in editor.
+- **Navigate to current file:** Open the Files pane and to folder containing the file currently opened in editor.
+- **Wrap in parentheses:** Wrap the selected text in parentheses and move the cursor to the front.